aws/mynah-ui/docs/CONFIG.md

 ### Note
 If you want to show that action only for certain coding languages, you can set the array for `acceptedLanguages` parameter.
 Keep in mind that it will check an exact mathc.
 If the incoming language is same with one of the acceptedLanguages list, it will show the action.

+#### flash
+You can also make the code block actions flash once or foverer when user hovers the the containing card.
+Until user hovers to the action itself, whenever they hover to the card it will flash the code block action.
+It you set it to `once` it will only flash once for every hover to the container card, if you set it to `infinite` it will keep flashing forever every 3 seconds until user hovers to the action itself.
+Whe user hovers to the action, it will not flash again.

 #### By default, we add `copy` and `insert to cursor position` ones:

 ```typescript